29next/developer-docs/docs/apps/oauth/getting-started.md

 ### Step 2: App Permissions Setup

-During the App installation flow, Apps that have `oauth` configured will be redirected to the configured `oauth:app_url`.
+During the App installation flow, Apps that have `oauth` configured will be redirected to the Oauth App URL from thee App Settings.

 :::caution